-Some Christian women develop a hang up on wearing make-up or jewelry.
+Some Christian women develop a hang-up on wearing make-up or jewelry.
 This is just a manifestation of distortion elsewhere.
 To have religious hang-ups about these issues sidetracks the central issue of this passage, which is inner beauty.
 They become hung up on outward prohibitions of this verse but are ugly on the inside.

-The point of this verse is a woman can have lovely coiffure, beautiful jewelry, and stunning clothes, yet her heart is full of bitterness, criticism, and selfishness; then she is ugly on the inside.
+The point of this verse is a woman can have lovely coiffure, beautiful jewelry, and stunning clothes, yet her heart is full of bitterness, criticism, and selfishness; then, she is ugly on the inside.
 She is ugly, no matter how beautiful she is on the outside.

 Women who do not have inner beauty are chaotic to their husbands.

-Peter’s point in this passage is to forbid the wife to depend on outward beauty to win her husband.
+In this passage, Peter’s point is to forbid the wife to depend on outward beauty to win her husband.
 The opposite of cosmos is chaos!
 Outer beauty will not win the husband.
 It will help!
 But this is not the central focus of how to appeal to the husband.

 A sloppy woman repels.
-A woman who does not give attention to her beauty is no biblical value.
-On the other hand, beauty helps, but is not at the core of attraction to a husband who has any sense.
+A woman who does not give attention to her beauty is of no biblical value.
+On the other hand, beauty helps but is not at the core of attraction to a husband who has any sense.
 A woman may be beautifully dressed, neatly groomed, and yet destroy everything by a bad attitude.

 Mutual exclusive attention to outer beauty falls short of a truly beautiful woman.
 It is possible to be the most beautiful woman in the world and never attract your husband.
 Women completely occupied with outer beauty miss the point.